Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/forces/exterior.rst

 and an edge moving perpendicular to its own direction feels maximum force.

 Simple
-   Edges receive a drag force from surrounding media Lift Force
+   Edges receive a drag force from surrounding media.
+Lift Force
    Edges receive a lift force when passing through surrounding media.
 Factor